amusecode/amuse/README.md

 Python
 ======

-AMUSE needs Python 2, version >2.7, or Python 3 version >=3.5 installed
-preferably with pip and virtualenv.
+AMUSE needs Python 3 version >=3.5 installed preferably with pip and virtualenv.
 It may be necessary to update pip to a recent version.
-We recommend Python 3, and Python 2 will no longer be supported in future AMUSE versions.
+If you cannot use Python 3, legacy support for Python 2 is available in the AMUSE 12 release and the python2 branch.

 Installing Prerequisites
 ========================